Opie's Financing - 0% Interest for 36 Months

 Are ductless mini splits a good option for homes in St. Cloud?

 Yes.
-Many homes in St. Cloud and throughout Central Minnesota have additional rooms where the main HVAC system struggles to maintain consistent temperatures.
-Ductless mini split systems allow homeowners to improve comfort in these spaces without modifying the home’s existing ductwork.
+Many homes in St. Cloud and throughout Central Minnesota have rooms where the main HVAC system doesn’t keep temperatures consistent — like basements, additions, or upper levels.
+Ductless mini split systems are a practical way to improve comfort in those spaces without modifying existing ductwork.

 How much does it cost to install a ductless mini split system in St. Cloud?

-Can a ductless mini split cool an entire home?
+Can a ductless mini split heat and cool an entire home?

-Do you service ductless mini split systems outside St. Cloud?
+Do you install ductless systems outside of St. Cloud?

 Yes.
-Opie’s Gold provides ductless mini split installation, repair, and maintenance services throughout the St. Cloud area and surrounding central Minnesota communities.
+Opie’s Gold provides ductless mini split installation and replacement throughout St. Cloud, Sartell, Sauk Rapids, Waite Park, and surrounding Central Minnesota communities.

 Your comfort-slingin’ money-savin’ life-extendin’ Opie’s technician will offer recommendations and upfront prices for the work we can do to make your life BETTER today than it was yesterday.